mitre/playbook/README.md

 ## Copyright

-Copyright 2024 The MITRE Corporation
+Copyright 2024 The MITRE Corporation.
+All rights reserved.